Skip to main content

 Supermarkets sales surge every Christmas, with convenience often appealing.
 But as we discuss in our supermarkets guide, the mega chains are responsible for everything from enormous food waste and unfair prices paid to farmers, to workers’ rights abuses in their supply chains.

-And supermarkets are a low-scoring sector in our ratings tables: the big high street brands score between 0 and 5, out of 20!
+And supermarkets are a low-scoring sector in our ratings tables: the big high street brands score between 20 and 54 out of a possible 100.

 There are lots of places where you can shop without funding supermarkets’ unethical practices.
-The UK has a huge number of wholefood stores, ethical supermarkets and zero-waste shops popping up: we provide a directory of how to find these in our supermarket guide.
-They all score higher than the big brands.
+The UK has a huge number of wholefood stores, ethical supermarkets and zero-waste shops popping up.
+In our guide to ethical food supermarkets, we rate and rank 15 alternatives, which score higher than the high street brands.
+Best of all, you could find your local zero waste or wholefood shop, which will likely offer organic and/or lower packaging options.

-Local greengrocers often allow you to pre-order a veg box and even deliver - or you could set up an order with best buys in our supermarkets guide, Abel & Cole and Riverford.
-Both do organic veg to your door, as well as other useful food products.
+Local greengrocers often allow you to pre-order a veg box and even deliver - or you could set up an order with best buy Riverford.
+Read more in our separate article on veg box schemes, and see how some of them rate in our guide to ethical food supermarkets

 If you’re daunted by the idea of changing your shopping habits at Christmas - undoubtedly a busy time of the year - you could make it part of the tradition.